 Domain 5: Incident and Event Response

 For this domain, you should know how to troubleshoot issues and know how to restore operations.
-It's also important to know how to automate healing and being able to set up event-driven automated actions including alerting.
+It’s also important to know how to automate healing and be able to set up event-driven automated actions including alerting.

 - Use the CloudWatch logs agent for EC2/ECs to push logs to CloudWatch Logs

-- Centralize logging in a separate account, use Kinesis firehose to move multiple streams of logging to S3 for example.
+- Centralize logging in a separate account, and use Kinesis firehose to move multiple streams of logging to S3 for example.

 - Log as much as you can even if you don’t immediately use it

-- Keep logs as long as you can and use them for long term analysis
+- Keep logs as long as you can and use them for long-term analysis

 AWS Elastic Beanstalk – Configuration management